Quozul/Survival-Games/README.md

 - [ ] Scoreboard for won, played and list games
 - [ ] Add a `/wanttoplay` command, start countdown when 2 or more players ran the command and has a team
 - [ ] Add a GUI menu for team management
+- [ ] Give each player a map with markers for the loots